 The Rise of the Kubba (and Amba)

 Unsurprisingly, kubba in all its forms has become JUMA’s star dish — particularly when paired with their legendary Amba sauce.
-“Every kubba dish I serve brings a wow,” Juma said.
-“The textures and flavours, combined with our amba, just knock people out.
-Game over.”
+“Any kubba dish I served brought about a real wow factor.
+I think it was the textures and flavors that really made people go crazy.”

 A UFO-Shaped Underdog

 If there’s one dish he wishes more Brits would try, it’s Kubba Mosul.
-“It looks like a brown, unattractive frisbee UFO,” Philip said, “but I love it.
-It’s humble, hearty, and full of history — just like Iraqi cuisine.”
+“It looks like a brown, unattractive frisbee UFO,” Philip said, “but I love it.”

 Now, he knows.